 For obvious reasons, when getting sticky things (like dates) from bulk bins I definitely suggest using a container vs mesh bag.
 I weighed my containers, empty with the lids on, on my kitchen scale and wrote the weights on the bottom in permanent marker so that the cashier knows how much to tare.
 Every grocery store is different, the three surrounding me all use different units of measurements, so be sure to write down ounces, grams and pounds so you don’t have to do quick conversions in your head while in the checkout line.
 If you don’t have a kitchen scale, you can easily find the weight of your containers online (like here is the weights for all sizes of the most popular storage containers I know of).

 Ah, cocoa.
 There aren’t many things that are better for you than cocoa, nor are there many things more well loved.
-It contains tons of antioxidants (even more than green tea) which help protect your cells from damage as well as strengthen the heart, helps regulate blood sugar levels, provides relief from asthma, heals wounds, helps lower cholesterol and is great for your circulatory system.
-Cocoa is used everywhere in my life, from baked goods to chili, from face masks to the garden.
-Whenever I read about cocoa, I see the word ‘miracle’ thrown around a lot and, while usually implying that something is the work of a divine agency grinds my gears, when referring to cocoa it just reminds me of Miracle by Chance The Rapper because what else could the song be referring to than the amazing, nuturing and restorative qualities of cocoa??
-It’s a miracle, to be alive and well..if we fell, we feel we’d be okay
+It contains tons of antioxidants (even more than green tea) that help protect your cells from damage as well as strengthen the heart, regulate blood sugar levels, provide relief from asthma, speeds up the healing of wounds, lower cholesterol and overall great for your circulatory system.
+Cocoa is used everywhere in my life, from baked goods, to chili, from face masks to the garden.
+Whenever I read about cocoa, I see the word ‘miracle’ thrown around a lot and, while usually implying that something is the work of a divine agency grinds my gears, when referring to cocoa it’s perfectly fitting.

 Raw Brownie Protein Bars